 Pay close attention to any variations noticed in the senior’s mood and mental functioning.
 Does she appear to be withdrawn?
 Distressed?
 Forgetful?
 Has she become uninterested in activities and interests that were once enjoyable for her?
 Is she having difficulty sleeping – either too much sleep or too little?
 Does she appear to be going through mood swings?
 Is she involved in social activities?

-When changes such as these are noted, it may be time to look into the assistance of a professional in-home senior elder care provider, such as Morning Glory Home Care.
+When changes such as these are noted, it may be time to look into the assistance of a professional in-home care provider, such as Morning Glory Home Care.
 Our services are customized to meet each individual’s needs, whether just a little help around the home with housework, meals and running errands, personal care assistance such as help with safe bathing and dressing, specialized care for those with cognitive difficulties, or even full-time, 24/7 care.